MidasLee/KurumiShell/README_EN.md

 ## Project Structure

-The KurumiShell project adopts a front-end and back-end separation architecture design, mainly consisting of the following parts:
+The KurumiShell project adopts a front-end and back-end separation architecture design, mainly consisting of following parts:

 ```
 KurumiShell/